jagdish1c/Techmate/README.md

 5. Access the web application by opening a web browser and entering the URL.

 6. Explore the various sections, register for an account, and contact Techamate as needed.

-## Contact Us

-If you have any questions, feedback, or inquiries, please feel free to contact us:

-- Email: techamate@example.com
-- Phone: +1 (123) 456-7890

 Thank you for using the Techamate web application!
 We hope you find our services valuable.